This is a guest post brought to you by Lance from TravelAddicts.net.

 The walls of the gift shop also display artifacts from the company history.
 And if you are quiet and there at the right time of day, turn your head up to the ceiling and listen to the grain flowing the black pipes on its way to become beer.

 If you’ve visited other breweries, we can assure you you’ve never visited one quite like the Yuengling Brewery in Pottsville, Pennsylvania.

 Getting to Yuengling Brewery

-Yuengling Brewery is located in downtown Pottsville near Jerry’s Classic Cars and Collectables Museum in Schuylkill County within Pennsylvania’s Coal Region.
+Yuengling Brewery is located in downtown Pottsville near Jerry’s Classic Cars and Collectables Museum in Schuylkill County within Pennsylvania’s Susquehanna Region.
 For information on the Yuengling Brewery tour schedule, visit their website.
 For detailed Yuengling Brewery directions, see the map below.